Many autistic adults describe reaching a point where rest no longer seems to let them fully recover.

 While rest can provide temporary relief, many of the factors that contributed to burnout remain.
 Sensory overload, masking, executive functioning demands, social expectations, uncertainty, and the constant effort required to navigate environments that do not fit autistic needs can continue draining energy.
 As a result, many autistic people find themselves caught in a cycle.

-Lasting recovery often requires identifying and reducing sources of ongoing depletion and creating a lifestyle that is more sustainable over time.
+Lasting recovery often requires identifying and reducing sources of ongoing depletion and creating a more sustainable lifestyle over time.

 Rest helps, but recovery is often more complicated